 Have a read of the following questions regarding the demographics of our past riders.
 If you are still nervous about who you might end up with on a ride, ask us and we can tell you about the people who are already booked.
 You are very unlikely to find yourself the odd one out in terms of age, or riding experience – the 'worst' that can happen is that you might be the only guy amongst nine women!

-As of 2012, our riders have ranged in age from 19 up to 70.
+As of 2014, our riders have ranged in age from 19 up to 70.
 One thing we have learnt over the years is that age really is irrelevant – the sort of people who wish to plunge in to the wilderness of Mongolia with us are always young at heart, no matter how old they are.
 Half of the people who have ridden with us so far have been under thirty, and half over thirty (that just indicates that it's not only for 'grey nomads' or gap year students).
-Slightly more people (but only very slightly) have been in the 30s to 40s age range.

-Three quarters of our riders are women.
+70% of our riders are women.
 It does seem a pity that more guys haven't realised that horse riding is actually great fun.
-We do get couples, but often our riders join the group on their own, either because they prefer to travel with a group, or they have left a reluctant partner behind.
-In 2010 our Zavkhan Multi-trip is aimed at encouraging non-riding partners (ie blokes) to come to Mongolia, with not only horse riding, but also mountain biking, camel trekking, kayaking and hiking.
+We do get couples, but often our riders join the group as a solo traveller, either because they prefer to travel with a group, or they have left a reluctant partner behind.
+In 2014 our Zavkhan Multi-trip is aimed at encouraging non-riding partners (ie blokes) to come to Mongolia, with not only horse riding, but also camel trekking and hiking.